Why did Pebble Beach Resorts build a links-style course?

 The result?
 A spectacular golf experience along some of the most scenic stretches of 17-Mile Drive, one that prompted Watson to say after his first round at The Links at Spanish Bay, “It’s so much like Scotland, you can almost hear the bagpipes playing.”

-And now a half hour before dusk every night, you can.
+And now every evening you can.